 - know the warning signs of a heart attack, and have an action plan

 - know your personal risk factors and take immediate steps to control them starting today – especially important if you have ever been diagnosed with pregnancy complications, which we now know are strongly linked to heart disease

-- tell other women you love what you have learned about heart health
+- tell other women you care about what you have learned about heart health